OskarJ1993/Black-jack-game/README.md

 ## Rules

 The game follows the standard rules of Blackjack.
 The objective is to have a hand with a higher value than the dealer's, without going over 21.
-Face cards (Jacks, Queens, and Kings) are worth 10 points, Aces are worth either 1 or 11 points (depending on which value would be more beneficial for the hand), and all other cards are worth their face value.
+Face cards are worth 10 points, Aces are worth 1 point, and all other cards are worth their face value.

 Each player starts with two cards, and can choose to "hit" (draw another card) or "stand" (keep their current hand).
-The dealer also draws cards, and must continue to hit until their hand is worth at least 17 points.
+The dealer also draws cards, and must continue to hit until their hand is worth at least 12 points.

 If a player's hand exceeds 21 points, they lose.
-If the dealer's hand exceeds 21 points, all remaining players win.
+If the dealer's hand exceeds 21 points, the player win.
 If the dealer's hand is worth more than a player's, but not more than 21, that player loses.
 If a player's hand is worth more than the dealer's, they win.
 If a player's hand is worth the same as the dealer's, it is a tie.